Does Apple Have A Growth Problem? Kinda – Here's Why...

 And remember the 2021 glory days with that eye-popping 47% spike?
 Seems like a distant memory now.

-Here’s where it gets juicy: The iPhone 15 series’ debut in China didn’t quite stick the landing, trailing 6% behind the iPhone 14’s sales.
+Here’s where it gets juicy: The iPhone 15’s debut in China didn’t quite stick the landing, trailing 6% behind the iPhone 14’s sales.
 The plot twist?
 Huawei’s latest tech marvel is stealing the show with its 5G wizardry, and Apple’s feeling the heat.

 India To The Rescue?